luontola/tdd-mooc/data/practicalities.md

 ## Course duration

-The course will start on **Tuesday 16.1.2024 at 16:15** ([Europe/Helsinki timezone](https://www.timeanddate.com/worldclock/finland/helsinki)) in Discord `tdd_voice` channel with an information session (and the first study group).
+The course will start on **Wednesday 15.1.2025 at 16:15** ([Europe/Helsinki timezone](https://time.is/Helsinki)) in Discord `tdd_voice` channel with an information session.

-The course will end on **Sunday 12.5.2024**.
+The course will end on **Monday 12.5.2025**.
 There is no exam, but only the exercises.
-Submit all your exercises before that date.
-If you want to receive study credits, remember to [enroll on the course](/enrollment/#enroll-on-the-course) before that date.
+Submit all your exercises before the end of that day ([Anywhere on Earth timezone](https://time.is/Anywhere_on_Earth)).

+If you want to receive **study credits**, remember to [enroll on the course](/enrollment/#enroll-on-the-course) before the course end date ([Europe/Helsinki timezone](https://time.is/Helsinki)), as the registration will close then.

 ## Study groups

-We will have study groups **every second Tuesday at 16:15-18:00** ([Europe/Helsinki timezone](https://www.timeanddate.com/worldclock/finland/helsinki)) in Discord `tdd_voice` channel while the course is active.
+We will have study groups **about once per month, on Wednesday, from 16:15 until 16:30-18:00** ([Europe/Helsinki timezone](https://time.is/Helsinki)) in Discord `tdd_voice` channel while the course is active.
 Join the channel before 16:30.
 The study group will end early if the agenda runs out or there are no people present.

+The dates of the study groups:

+- **15.1.2025**: course practicalities, TDD intro and demo, getting started with TDD (what tests to write first), Q&A
+- **22.1.2025**: review of exercise 1 (example solution, comparing strategies), checkup of current blockers etc.
+- **19.2.2025**: checkup of current blockers etc.
+- **19.3.2025**: checkup of current blockers etc.
+- **16.4.2025**: checkup of current blockers etc.
+- **7.5.2025**: checkup of current blockers etc.

-There we will go through the exercises, and it's an opportunity (the only opportunity) to receive feedback from your code quality.
+The agenda will be improvised on the fly, based on what the participants are working on currently, because on this course the students do the exercises at their own pace.
+It's an opportunity (the only opportunity) to receive feedback from your code quality.
 This could include code review, refactoring, pair or mob programming, ad-hoc exercises etc. Have your programming environment ready when joining a study group.

 *There are things about design that you won't notice until somebody points them out to you, so it's highly recommended to show your code to more experienced developers.*

-The dates of the study groups are shown below.
-On this course, students do the exercises at their own pace, so the content of each study group will be improvised on the fly.

-- **16.1.2024**: course practicalities, TDD intro and demo, getting started with TDD (what tests to write first), Q&A
-- **30.1.2024**: review of exercise 1 (example solution, comparing strategies), checkup of current blockers etc.
-- **13.2.2024**: checkup of current blockers etc.
-- **27.2.2024**: checkup of current blockers etc.
-- **12.3.2024**: checkup of current blockers etc.
-- **26.3.2024**: checkup of current blockers etc.
-- **9.4.2024**: checkup of current blockers etc.
-- **23.4.2024**: checkup of current blockers etc.
-- **7.5.2024**: checkup of current blockers etc.

 <!--
 [selective attention](https://www.youtube.com/watch?v=vJG698U2Mvo)